ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Introduction

 In this tutorial, we will build a simple game called “Who’s the Spy?”.
-The player will talk to a few AI characters to guess who is the spy, and we will use ChatGPT to generate answers for these characters.
+The player will talk to a few AI characters to guess who is the spy, and ChatGPT will generate answers for these characters in real-time.

 Step 1 - Remix the Template Project

-Step 2 - Prepare the Game Description for ChatGPT
+Step 2 - Design the Initial Prompt to Describe the Game

 When the player starts the game, we first need to explain the game to ChatGPT.
 This can be sending a “system message” to ChatGPT.
-The description should include a few parts:- Role Assignment: We will make ChatGPT play the role of “game master”, which will help us run the game.
+The description should include a few parts:- Role Assignment: ChatGPT will act as the “game master” to run the entire game.

-- Instruction: We will need to give ChatGPT some very detailed rules on what it should and should not do.
-Otherwise, the player could easily trick ChatGPT into revealing the answer.
+- Game Rules: What the AI should and should not do.
+Without these rules, the player could easily trick the AI into revealing the answer.

 You are the “game master” running a game named “Who’s the Spy”.